 rent.
 There are very few circumstances where we will pay

 Housing Benefit direct to the landlord.
 If you have any

 further queries regarding this please contact us on 0845 600

 What can I do if my tenant has rent arrears?

 The Housing Benefit regulations say that if a

-tenant owes rent for eight weeks or more, we must pay you direct,
+tenant owes rent for eight weeks or more, we must pay the landlord

-unless we consider it in the tenant’s best interest not to pay you
+direct, unless we consider it in the tenant’s best interest not to

 There are a range of safeguards to protect the